Metric bearingsThe designations of metric tapered roller bearings follow one of the following principles:

 - The series designations in accordance with ISO 355:2007 consist of a digit and two letters.
 The digit represents the contact angle.
 The two letters represent the diameter and width series, respectively.
 This is followed by a three-digit bore diameter d [mm].
 The basic designations of SKF tapered roller bearings start with the letter T, e.g. T2ED 045.

-- Designations established prior to 1977 based on the system shown in fig 1, e.g. 32206.
+- Designations established prior to 1977 are based on the system shown under Basic designations, e.g. 32206 (table 1).

 Metric bearings with the designation prefix J follow the ABMA designation system which is used for inch bearings (→ ANSI/ABMA Std.
 19.2-2013).